Spencer and Kelly’s Pregnancy and Fatherhood Journey: The First Trimester

 Written by Erin Feher

-Photography by Photography by Peter Darnley-Stuart
+Photography by Peter Darnley-Stuart

 Pregnancy and birth is a complex experience for any and all who journey through it.
 At Mother, we are constantly trying to bring as many of these diverse experiences to light, with the hope that every parent will at some point realize they are not alone in either their joys or their struggles, and also to engender empathy and understanding for people whose stories veer from the traditional, societally enforced narratives.
 Spencer Dezart-Smith is a software engineer living in Sydney, Australia.
 He’s lucky enough to be married to the love of his life—they met-cute at a San Francisco bar while he was traveling, and got married less than a year later in a proper English garden in Melbourne.
 Five years ago, they decided they wanted to start a family.